Service business ideas with low startup costs in Canada

 Email marketing

-Email marketers develop email campaigns for businesses, including newsletters, and sales emails and, on occasion, managing email campaigns for other businesses.
+Email marketers develop email campaigns for businesses, including newsletters and sales emails.
+They may also manage email campaigns for other businesses.

 Marketing services

-Marketers can create marketing strategies and conduct campaigns for businesses either on a freelance basis or on contract.
+Marketers can create marketing strategies and conduct campaigns for businesses on a freelance basis or on contract.
+They help clients maximize their return on investment by advising on tax-efficient placements.
+For example, you can deduct 50% of the expense for advertising in Canadian periodicals.

-SEO strategists are responsible for boosting website traffic through technical and on-page search engine optimization.
-They work with business owners to identify strategies and techniques to heighten the SEO value of a website.
+SEO strategists boost website traffic by optimizing technical and on-page elements.
+They work with business owners to identify strategies and techniques to improve a website's SEO value.

 Social media management